Benny93/HMI-Protocol/README.md

 # HMI-Protocol
-CAN-based protocol for connecting a HMI-Controller with serval application controllers
+CAN-based protocol for connecting a HMI-Controller with several application controllers